linkedin/venice/docs/user_guide/write_api/push_job.md

 Hybrid.

 ### Targeted Region Push
-Technically, targeted region push is a type of full push, but it allows writing data into a subset of global regions/data centers, whereas full push writes globally at once.
+Technically, targeted region push is an option of full push _(hence not a new mode)_, but it allows writing data into a subset of global regions/data centers, whereas full push writes globally at once.

-Please note that this feature is still under active development.
+Please note that this functionality is still under active development.
 It doesn't push data to the rest of unspecified regions automatically yet.
 Users may perform validations and chain it with another full push/targeted region push to achieve the same effect as full push.